innovate-invent/innovate-invent.github.io/_posts/2021-02-11-Galaxy-tips.md

 such as what is output from double ended DNA sequencing.
 <img src="/assets/posts/2021-02-23-Galaxy-workflow-flow-control/collection_operations.png" alt="Galaxy GNU Awk wrapper" style="float: right; max-width: 25em"/>
 Collections can be extended even further to allow for collections of collections, which allows you to maintain subgroups of collections within a collection (list:list or list:list:list).
-It is important to know that collections are ordered, and operations are available to sort or modify that order.
+It is important to know that collections are [immutable](https://en.wikipedia.org/wiki/Immutable_object), once created you can not modify their contents.
+They are also more like ordered mappings or dictionaries, they have a unique key that is assigned to each collection element.
+Operations are available to sort, modify, and relabel collections, but they all generate a new copy of the collection rather than modify them.
 Most [Galaxy instances](https://usegalaxy.org/) provide these operations under the "Collection Operations" section of its tool panel.
 It is beneficial to become familiar with all of them while setting out to create a workflow.

 The real magic is when you try to pass a collection of various types to a tool that is not expecting a collection, or